Follow these simple steps to help you build up an emergency savings pot.

 The best way to make the most of your emergency savings is to put them in the most competitive easy access savings account you can find.
 Choosing a best buy account with a market-leading rate will boost the overall return on your cash.

-To do that all you need to do is compare savings accounts at the lovemoney.com savings centre.
+To compare the best accounts, check out the loveMONEY comparison centre.
 This will enable you to hunt down the very best rates quickly and easily.

 Look out for catches